jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/08-tax-moves-financial-experts-1ac35ef5.md

 ![](https://images.barrons.com/im-49367749?width=548&height=365)

-Illustration by Allison Vu

 With the imminent return to the White House of Donald Trump, the tax outlook is coming into focus.
-And the nation’s wealthiest taxpayers, who were facing a halving of the lifetime estate and gift tax exemption (currently $13.6 million) at the end of 2025, may have dodged a bullet.
+And the nation’s wealthiest taxpayers, who were facing a halving of the lifetime estate and gift tax exemption (currently \$13.6 million) at the end of 2025, may have dodged a bullet.

 Long-term tax-planning strategies will emerge as Republican proposals wend their way through Congress.
 But there are still plenty of end-of-year tax steps you should take to benefit from the current tax code.
 From tax-loss harvesting to Roth IRA conversions to using a side hustle for write-offs, wealth management professionals say there are plenty of ways taxpayers can keep more of what they earn.